 Individual seminars are co-sponsored by the Massachusetts Geographic Alliance, the Geography Department at Westfield State College, Geography Department at Bridgewater State University, the Five College Center for East Asian Studies, the Leventhal Map Museum at Boston Public Library, and the Africa Studies Center at Boston University.

-These workshops are open to all current teachers, teachers in training and undergraduate education majors.
+These workshops are open to current teachers, teachers in training and undergraduate education majors.
 It is funded by a grant from the Massachusetts Consortium for Global Education at Framingham State University and is hosted by Elms College.